 This option works best for rooms which already have a good amount of lighting, as the ground will reflect the light more than with any other type of finish.
 Somewhere between a glossy and a matte finish is the semi-gloss finish.
 This is a type of finish that is most commonly used on pre-varnished floorboards.
 For a room which sees a lot of traffic, or for homes which include children and pets, the best option is the matte finish.

 As implied by the name, the surface is not as shiny as with the other types of finishes.
 However, in the long run, it will look nicer and will be more durable.
 In other words, it will not tarnish quickly.
 And since in normal homes, people tend to move furniture around, walk or run, scratches are bound to happen.
 On matte finish floors, these scratches will be much less apparent.

 Even if a floor is very durable, proper maintenance will help keep it looking good for as much time as possible.
 Ask the manufacturer if they recommend any specific product to clean it.
 Normally, vacuuming should be enough.
 Also: avoid using a wet mop directly on the floor.
 In the end, changing floors is a long and complicated process.

 That’s why it’s so important to make the right choices and to pick the right people for the installation process.
 Whether you will be hiring directly through the manufacturer or finding your own floor specialist, make sure you get all the information you can about how the floor will be installed, as well as the warranty.
-Don’t hesitate to carry out a quality control by taking out a few floorboards from the box to make sure that they have a certain level of uniformity.
-This could avoid you a few bad surprises.
+Don’t hesitate to carry out quality control by taking out a few floorboards from the box to make sure that they have a certain level of uniformity.
+This could avoid a few bad surprises.

 Hardwood floors have a long lifespan and therefore, are generally worth the investment that occurs during the installation process and in periods when they need to be restored.
 Here is a general look at how much you should expect to pay: